🔧 Variable Declaration

 - Variables can be declared explicitly using the

-keyword, with the type specified after the variable name, or implicitly using the short declaration operator:=
+varkeyword, with the type specified after the variable name, or implicitly using the short declaration operator:=, which infers the type. - Example:

-package main import "fmt" func main() { var x int // Explicit declaration, type after name y := 42 // Short declaration, type inferred (int) fmt.Println(x, y) // Outputs: 0 42 }
+package main import "fmt" func main() { var x int // Explicit declaration, type after name y := 42 // Short declaration, type inferred (int) fmt.Println(x, y) // Outputs: 0 42 } - The

-operator is concise but can only be used inside functions, not at the package level.
+:=operator is concise but can only be used inside functions, not at the package level.

 - Variables can be declared explicitly using the